thomastilkema/showcase-angular/README.md

 # Showcase of how I write an Angular app

+You can take a lookt at [https://showcase-angular.vercel.app](https://showcase-angular.vercel.app) to see the app in action.

 ## Why this app?

 To give potential clients (I'm a freelance front-end developer) an idea of how I write (Angular) code and unit tests.